mobb-mountain/where-to-find-mobb/README.md

 # leaflet-map-simple
-A simple Leaflet map template for new users to copy, modify, and experiment
+A simple Leaflet map template for new users to fork their own copy, edit, and host on GitHub

-## Link to my live map (replace with link to your site)
+## Link to live map (replace with link to your site)
 https://handsondataviz.github.io/leaflet-map-simple/

 ## Create your own